ocaml-multicore/domain-local-await/README.md

       let t =
         ()
         |> Thread.create @@ fun () ->
-           (* This is IO select loop that performs select and then wakes up fibers blocked on IO. *) while s.state != `Dead do
+           (* This is the IO select loop that performs select and then wakes up fibers blocked on IO. *) while s.state != `Dead do
              let rs, ws, _ =
                Unix.select